Enter into this exciting programme

 The University of Cambridge also offers a number of scholarships to EU, Overseas and UK applicants, details of which can be found here.

 For Cambridge Trust scholarship, please see here.

 For Gates Cambridge scholarship, please see here.

 All scholarships require that you apply to the University of Cambridge via the normal online application form.
+No separate application is normally needed to be considered for scholarships administered by the University of Cambridge.
+However, it is important to research all options thoroughly, to tick the relevant boxes in your application and to provide supporting statements when required.
 Please note the application deadlines if you are applying for the following scholarships and check which one applies to you:

 |US citizens living in the USA only||Gates USA||13th October 2021|